gilesknap/mciwb/docs/tutorials/00-prereq.rst

 Welcome to Minecraft Interactive World Builder (MCIWB).

-This series of tutorials will teach you some of the basics of programming in the Python Language, through writing code that interacts with a Minecraft world.
+This series of tutorials will teach you some of the basics of programming in Python, through writing code that interacts with a Minecraft world.

+We are going to work through many of the fundamental concepts of Python, and as we do so, gradually build own Minecraft Village with some very unusual features!

 There are a few things you will need before you start: